- Latin America

 Britte Menne and Jakob Jensen entered a prize draw at the Danish Warmblood Stallion Show in Denmark and won a 3 night stay at Castle Leslie, Ireland.
 They kindly have written a blog about their stay:

 In March 2019, Jakob and I were at the Horse & Rider Fair at Danish Warmblood Stallion Show in Herning, Denmark.
-It is probably the biggest horse show in the country with amazing shopping where you can buy all kinds of riding clothes, tack, equipment, you name it!
+It is probably the biggest horse show in the country.
+It has amazing shopping where you can buy all kinds of riding clothes, tack, equipment, you name it!

 There are many trade-stands and one of them was Rid & Rejs (the English version is called In The Saddle) and Jakob and I entered the prize draw along with approximately 5,000 other people as well.